Arundell

 Electronic collar confinement systems do not meet the requirements for confinement of dogs to property and should not be used.

-13. Transport
+Transport

-• Dogs must not be transported in the boot of a car.
+Dogs must not be transported in the boot of a car.

-• Dogs must be properly tethered or restrained on the back of a moving vehicle or trailer, in a manner that prevents the dog falling, hanging off or being injured.
+Dogs must not be left unattended in the car if there is a possibility of heat stress or in extreme cold.
+Dogs must be properly tethered or restrained on the back of a moving vehicle or trailer, in a manner that prevents the dog falling, hanging off or being injured.
+Dogs being transported in a cage or other appropriate container must be able to comfortably stand, turn around, lie down and act normally.

-• When travelling, dogs must be provided with adequate ventilation.
+When travelling, dogs must be provided with adequate ventilation.
 Containers must have multiple ventilation holes on at least three sides of the container.

 Dogs should be adequately restrained when travelling inside a vehicle.
 Unrestrained dogs can cause accidents.
 In case of an accident, an unrestrained dog may become a projectile and damage itself and/or the occupants of the vehicle.